-As part of The Ursuline Education Network (UEN), The Ursuline School co-developed and now offers a Global Scholars Program for high school students who successfully demonstrate a strong interest in global citizenship, advocacy of world issues, and a significant commitment of "Serviam."
+As part of The Ursuline Education Network (UEN), The Ursuline School co-developed and now offers a Global Scholars Program for high school students who successfully demonstrate a strong interest in global citizenship, knowledge and advocacy of world issues, and a significant commitment of Serviam.

 To receive Global Scholars distinction upon graduation, Ursuline students are required to complete the following throughout high school:

-- At least four (4) courses with a Global Focus.
-For example: World History, World Geography, Global Economics/Business, World Literature, World Religions, Art History.
+- Global Courses - At least four (4) courses with a global focus, for example: World History, World Geography, Business Economics, World Literature, World Religions, Art History.

-- At leas one (1) semester of Ursuline's Global Seminar Elective.
+- Global Seminar Course - At leas one (1) semester of Ursuline's Global Seminar elective course.

-- Completion of an independent Capstone Research Project on a declared Global Issue of Concern.
-This experience will culminate with an oral presentation to select Administration and Faculty in the spring of the student's senior year.
+- Capstone Research Project - Completion of an independent, written research paper on student's declared, independent Global Issue of Concern.
+This experience will culminate with an oral presentation to select Administration and Faculty Committee in the spring of the candidate's Senior year.